LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 ### Conversation message: consumer side

 Consumer side conversation messages appear with a color background.
 Every conversation is color-coded for easy identification by the agent.

-Below the consumer bubble there is time stamp
+Below the consumer bubble there is time stamp.

 ### Conversation message: agent side

 Agent side conversation messages appear with a white background.
-Below the agent bubble there is indication for the agent name and a time stamp

-In addition there is a message status icon “v” indication: sent, delivered and read. (similar to the whatsApp indications)
+Below the agent bubble there is an indication for the agent name and a time stamp.
+In addition there is a message status icon “v” indication: sent, delivered and read (similar to the whatsApp indications).

 ### Auto messages/system messages

-Automatic messages or system messages display in a grey color without a bubble centered in the screen
+Automatic messages or system messages display in a grey color without a bubble centered in the screen.

 ### Conversation history

-When agent accept new conversation he sees the new message arrive.
-In addition, if there are previous conversation history the last appear as well

-The agent can scroll up to reveal the history additional closed messaging conversations with the consumer.
+When an agent accepts new conversations, he sees the new message arrive.
+In addition, if there are previous conversations in the history the last conversations will appear as well.
+The agent is able to scroll up to reveal the history of additional closed messaging conversations with the consumer.

 ## Agent action menu